New Hampshire fire towers: always worth a hike

 I live in a textured place.
 Nothing dramatic or showy, but interesting.
 Hills here, watercourses there, ledge all over the place: it adds up to very few straight roads and not nearly enough bridges for convenience.
 The Nashua River in southern New Hampshire could use a few more bridges, and if you don’t believe me, try driving through Nashua during rush hour.
 Hollis, the next town upstream, is a much quieter place.
 It gets by quite comfortably with one bridge over the river, connecting a small quiet town with a much busier one.
 There’s something about this bridge, though, that speaks to me less about connection than about rest and pause.
 I wouldn’t be surprised if someday I saw a sign here saying Don’t be in such a hurry to get from here to there.
 Stop awhile.

-We lived in town when this property was acquired.
-A family that had operated a summer camp on the site for many years offered the land for a ridiculously low price, and at town meeting (which we still had back then), residents voted to accept the offer.
+I remember when our town acquired this land.
+A family that had operated a summer camp on the site for many years offered the land for a ridiculously low price, and at town meeting, residents voted to accept the offer.
 I didn’t know then how much time I’d be spending at the park and its trails and its little beach.

 On this day, camera in hand, I simply stood on the dock and breathed in the early-fall air at the end of a workday.
 The place, the view, the sheer delight of not having to be anywhere else: I was home.